Dynamic Ideas 4 Life

 Who Can Benefit from a Low Residue Diet?

-In these conditions, the digestive system is sensitive to certain foods, leading to symptoms such as Diarrhoea, Abdominal Pain, and Bloating.
+With these conditions in particular the digestive system is sensitive to certain foods, leading to symptoms such as Diarrhoea, Abdominal Pain, and Bloating.

 In less serious cases just plain old Indigestion is a good reason to try this diet out but ultimately by following a Low Residue Diet, individuals can reduce the amount of fibre and other indigestible materials in their diet, which can help manage these symptoms.